Gen Z protests: Social media

-Members of Generation Z, who grew up in the age of the Internet, have commonly used social media as a platform to organize and coordinate protests.
-Protestors in Morocco and Nepal frequently communicated via the messaging platform Discord, and other apps like Instagram, TikTok and Telegram have also been noted as platforms for communication and spreading awareness.
+Members of Generation Z, who grew up in the age of the Internet, have commonly used social media as a platform to organize and coordinate protests and riots.
+Protestors in Morocco and Nepal frequently exchanged plans via the messaging platform Discord, and other apps like Instagram, TikTok and Telegram have also been noted as platforms for communication and spreading their agenda.

 While previous protests in Nepal were initially peaceful or online, a government ban on social media in September 2025 spurred direct action as Gen Z protestors claimed the ban as censorship.
 The protestors spread short videos on Facebook and TikTok alleging corruption and nepotism.
 In Morocco, the "GenZ 212" Discord server surged from 3,000 members to over 150,000 by 2 October, showing the rapid spread of the movement among youth.
-Online coordination, in particular using Discord, was also used for a followup political process in the Nepalese case: the online election of a temporary prime minister for a transitionary period.
+Online coordination, in particular using Discord, was also used for a follow-up political process in the Nepalese case: the online election of a temporary prime minister for a transitionary period.